clinicalml/fw-inference/README.md

 ## Instructions
-This code involves several moving parts and cumbersome.
+This code involves several moving parts and can be cumbersome.
-Ideally, the code would best be implemented in OpenGM's framework using Gurobi for LP/ILP where applicable.
+Future: The code would best be implemented in OpenGM's framework where LP/ILP/MAP solvers are readily available

-Create a folder with the name of the experiment
+Create a folder with the name of the experiment (eg. SyntheticGrids_5x5)

-Create a subfolder with
+Create a subfolder titled models

 ## Test Cases
 All instances that require approximate MAP will require OpenGM to be installed.
+See opengm-tools for more details.

 Synthetic Results
 The github repository contains the bare minimum required for each of the Synthetic files.

 If you want to download all the Synthetic test cases without having to run them, use the following link and run uncompress.sh